jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 > ```
 >
 > #### Question E.1-3:
-> *What differences do you see between the maps of the two polarizations?*
+> *What differences do you see between the images of the two polarizations?*
 >
 > #### Question E.1-4:
 > *Which polarization is the most suitable to visually separate forest (F) and non-forest (NF)?*
 > ___

 Check the relationship of the five main land cover classes and the different Sentinel-1 polarizations backscatter values by selecting the “_Inspector_” on the top right in GEE (Fig. 3).
-Then select a pixel with the mouse courser by clicking on the map (Fig. 3).
+Then select a pixel with the mouse cursor by clicking on the map (Fig. 3).

 ![fig](/figures/figure_06.png)
 <sub>Figure 3.
 Inspector function to access values of plotted maps in GEE. </sub>